ntu-aris/MMAUD/README.md

 # Notes:
 For more information on the sensors and how to use the dataset, please checkout the other sections.

-For resources and other works of our group please checkout our [github](https://github.com/ntu-aris).
+For resources and other works of our group, please check out our [github](https://github.com/ntu-aris).

-If you have some inquiry, please raise an [issue](https://github.com/ntu-aris/MMAUD/issues) on github.
+If you have any inquiries, please raise an [issue](https://github.com/ntu-aris/MMAUD/issues) on GitHub.

-# Thanks
-Each part of the code is obtained separately from a different source.
-Please help cite their corresponding works accordingly.

 # Licence
 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/) and is intended for non-commercial academic use.
-If you are interested in using the dataset for commercial purposes please [contact us](mailto:aris.eee.ntu@gmail.com).
+If you are interested in using the dataset for commercial purposes, please [contact us](mailto:aris.eee.ntu@gmail.com).